Wappsto/javascript-wappsto-wapp/README.md

 ```

 If you have a created your own device, you can set it online/offline
-by calling `setConnectionStatus` on the device, if you have added a
+by calling `setConnectionStatus` on the device.
+This will automatic create
-`CONNECTION_STATUS` value before hand.
+a `CONNECTION_STATUS` value if needed.

 ```javascript
 await device.setConnectionStatus(true);